Explosion, gunfight ahead of polls in central Indian state

-PATNA, India (AP) — Indian police say Maoist rebels have triggered a blast and exchanged gunfire with government forces in a central state on the eve of legislative elections.
+PATNA, India (AP) — Maoist rebels on Sunday triggered a blast and exchanged gunfire with government forces in a central Indian state on the eve of legislative elections, police said.

-Police say one suspected rebel has been killed while a paramilitary officer has been wounded in the violence Sunday in Chhattisgarh state.
+One suspected rebel was killed while a paramilitary officer was wounded in the violence in Chhattisgarh state, said top police officer D.M.
+Awasthi.

+The insurgent was killed in the Bijapur area during an exchange of gunfire while the officer was wounded after Maoists targeted soldiers during their patrolling in a forested area in the state’s Kanker district, Awasthi said.

+The New Delhi Television channel said rebels detonated seven explosive devices simultaneously.

 Most Read Nation & World Stories